 We love Dancers Dots which are great if you have shoe bites that aren’t very large.
 Whilst these are designed for dancers who do pointe work they are also a great way for everyone else as well.

 These are cushioned gel pads that help to cool the skin and give instant relief when you are feeling those sore spots.
 If you already have a wound they will protect it but they can also be used to prevent blisters or shoe bites in the first place.

 How to Cure Shoe Bite Blisters With These Home Remedies

-Finally, if you want some simple home remedies to help treat shoe bites that all of our following suggestions can work.
+Finally, if you want some simple home remedies to help treat shoe bites then all of our following suggestions can work.

 Our favorite of all of them is to buy some aloe vera gel and apply it to the shoe bit to cool and soothe the area.
 Aloe vera gel is simple and easy to use and is known to help rashes and calm burning skin.
 In fact, many people use it for sunburn!

 Seven Minerals Gel has thousands of positive reviews so it is a great brand to use if you want to try and treat the shoe bite yourself.

 If you don’t have any aloe vera gel in the house then other simple home remedies can also work.
 Many people swear by putting honey on their wounds as it helps to heal the affected skin and has antibiotic properties.

 Finally, if you just want something to soothe the area and take down the swelling then rubbing the impacted skin with an ice cube will also work.
 Whilst this won’t heal the wound it can give you temporary relief which can make all the difference.